pasgabriele/lora-weather-station/External module/README.md

 ### Description

-All weather data readed from sensors are processed by the External module, inserted in json string (for example `{outTemp:27.23,outHumidity:62.05,pressure:1013.25}`) and sended, via LoRa wireless communication (433Mhz), to the Gateway.
+All weather data read from sensors are processed by the External module, inserted in json string (for example `{outTemp:27.23,outHumidity:62.05,pressure:1013.25}`) and send, via LoRa wireless communication (433Mhz), to the Gateway.

 The External module is fully self powered via 2 li-ion 18650 batteries and a solar panel charger.
 To optimize the batteries life, the External module has been projected to work as following:

 - reads sensors values
-- compones the json string
+- composes the json string
 - sends the json string to Gateway

 then goes in Deep Sleep mode for a configurable time (default is 5 minutes).
-Of couse, the batteries saving necessity affects the weather data update frequency.
+Of course, the batteries saving necessity affects the weather data update frequency.
 With 5 minutes of Deep Sleep mode you do not have a real time weather situation.
-This is insignificant for some weather data (for example temperature, humdity and preassure) because this measures don't have great variations in 5 minutes, but it could be significant for other weather data (for example wind speed and direction).
+This is insignificant for some weather data (for example temperature, humidity and pressure) because this measures don't have great variations in 5 minutes, but it could be significant for other weather data (for example wind speed and direction).
 For this reason you can set the Deep Sleep time based on your necessities.

 ### Temperature, humidity and pressure measurement
 The temperature, humidity and pressure measurement is provided by BME280 sensor.
 The function used in the firmware is BMEReading: this function tries to begin the BME sensor and if done it reads the data and inserts them in the BMETemperature, BMEHumidity and BMEPressure variables.
 BMEReading function is called every wakeup.